Why make Gluten Free Shortbread at home when you can buy it in the shops?

 - 140 g Maple syrup

 - 1 tsp vanilla paste

 - 300 g gluten free flour blend (rice free) tested with Gluten Free Alchemist rice-free mix B (see link in notes)

 - caster sugar optional decoration

 - In a large bowl, beat the butter/spread until smooth.

 - Add the maple syrup and vanilla paste and beat to combine.
 Be careful not to over-mix.

 - Mix the flour, salt and xanthan gum together and then add to the wet mix.
-Beat with a firm silicone/wooden spoon (see Rule #3 above) until it comes together into an even dough.
+Beat with a firm silicone/wooden spoon until it comes together into an even dough.

 - With floured hands, knead gently to complete the blending process and bring together into a ball.
 If the mix is too sticky, sprinkle a little more flour onto the dough and knead in until you have a good consistency.
 If you have used a flour which absorbs more liquid and has made the dough dry/crumbly, add a little more maple syrup.

-- Wrap the dough in cling film and chill in the fridge for half an hour.
+- Wrap the dough in cling film and chill in the fridge for at least half an hour.